 Any over-the-counter UTI remedies

-A UTI can be incredibly uncomfortable and cause inconvenience to your daily life.
-If you are prone to them you can try to implement these preventative steps:
+A UTI can be uncomfortable, painful and disruptive to your daily life.
+If you are prone to UTIs, you can try to implement these preventative steps:

 Drink lots of water